pypa/setuptools-scm/README.rst

 To support usage in :code:`setup.py` passing a callable into use_scm_version is supported.

-Within that callable, setuptools_scm is availiable for import.
+Within that callable, setuptools_scm is available for import.
 The callable must return the configuration.